Helpful Tips for Living Donors and Caretakers

 The three biggest areas of recovery are dealing with pain, getting up and around, and fatigue.

-• Dealing with pain: As we have already stated, living donation is major surgery, and some pain will be involved.
+As we have already stated, living donation is a major surgery, and some pain will be involved.
 Let your team know if your pain is not relieved-at least to a tolerable level.
 It is hard to alleviate all pain; some of it will simply get better with each day.
 But if you are having pain that interrupts your sleep or is making getting out of bed a difficult job, let them know.
-Some donors do well with PCAs (patient controlled anesthesia) and some do better with oral medication.
-There are different methods and medications to use.

 Ask the team about using a heating pad.
 You will be amazed at how much that will help with gas pains.
 You can have that ready at home, too, with an extension cord so that you can walk around your house for added comfort.

-• Getting up and around: Getting out of bed will be one of the most important things you can do to recover.
-This does do wonders with alleviating gas problems, preventing respiratory complications and preventing blood clots.
+Getting out of bed will be one of the most important things you can do to recover.
+This does wonders with alleviating gas problems, preventing respiratory complications and preventing blood clots.
 Use the splint pillow already mentioned to aid in supporting the tender area of your incision.
 Get up from the bed in steps by easing up to a sitting position and then by eventually standing at your bedside until you're ready to move.
-With pain medications, it's important to get up with assistance in case you are sleepier or unsteadier than you realize.
+With pain medications, it's important to get up with assistance in case you are sleepier or more unsteady than you realize.
 The nurses will let you know what to do.
 Work up your strength with each day.
 You can set goals with yourself of how far you will walk.
 Remember that it takes time.

 Stairs can be painful and tiring to maneuver, so some donors arrange to sleep downstairs while they are recovering.
 Find a place that is as close to the bathroom as possible so that you don't have to move around too much.